gaheeoh/academic-kickstart/content/author/admin/_index.md

 +++

+My name is Gahee Oh, MD, MPH, an epidemiologist and general practitioner.
+I recently finished my MPH program in Quantitative Methods at Harvard T.H.
+Chan School of Public Health.
+Currently, I am working as an epidemiology consultant and provides services related to epidemiology and medicine: supporting new research design, conducting statistical analysis, and reviewing documents related to epidemiology.
-My name is G. Olivia Oh, a medical doctor and an MPH graduate in Quantitative Methods at Harvard University.
-Currently, I am working on the long-term effect of multicomponent frailty intervention on socioeconomically vulnerable older adults, under the supervision of Professor Dae Kim at Harvard Medical School.
-I worked as a general practitioner in South Korea for 3+ years in diverse settings including inpatient, outpatient, and emergency care.
+I worked as a general practitioner in South Korea for 3+ years in diverse settings, including inpatient, outpatient, and emergency care.
+My career goal is to use both knowledge in epidemiology and medicine to make advancement in medicine.